Olivia5k/trans-hub/content/en/docs/Injection guide/vial-coring-disposing.md

 ---
 categories: ["Examples"]
 tags: ["growboobs", "sample", "docs"]
-title: "Blood tests, other screenings and neovaginal health"
-linkTitle: "Blood test, other screenings and neovaginal health"
+title: "Vial coring and disposal of sharps"
+linkTitle: "Vial coring and disposal of sharps"
+weight: 3
 date: 2023-01-05
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.